How To Start Selling On Fine Art America (And Make Money)

 Founded way back in 2006, Fine Art America has grown enormously over the years:

-As you already know, more than half a million people rely on the site to boost their art sales and reach a brand new audience.
+As you already know, more than half a million people rely on this online marketplace to boost their art sales and reach a brand-new audience.

-Nowadays, you can sell all kinds of prints and posters on Fine Art America.
+Nowadays, you can sell wall art prints and posters on Fine Art America.

-In other words, the website will allow you to start offering reproductions of your original artwork to potential customers.
+In other words, the website will allow you to start offering reproductions of your original artwork to potential buyers.

-Can you imagine seeing your artwork as a print, canvas, phone cases, throw pillows, towels, and even greeting cards?
+Can you imagine seeing your artwork as canvas prints, phone cases, throw pillows, towels, coffee mugs, tote bags, and even greeting cards?

 Pros And Cons Of Selling On Fine Art America